Troubleshooting the CTE 6-Axis Arm

 Manually move each joint of the 6-Axis Arm individually.
 As you move each joint, watch that the values for J1 through J5 are changing.
 (Note: Joint 6 will always report a value of 0.)
 If all joints move and the values change, try selecting Move to Safe Position again.

-If the Joint Errors show values other than 0, send Feedback through VEXcode and contact VEX Support.
+While showing Advanced Data and moving the 6-Axis Arm and the following happens, send Feedback through VEXcode and contact VEX Support.
 Be sure to include your contact information when submitting feedback.
 View this article to learn more about using the Feedback button.

 For more information, help, and tips, check out the many resources at VEX Professional Development Plus